Spacetime dynamics of spinning particles - exact electromagnetic analogies: Beyond pole-dipole --- the torque on the spinning particle

-Now consider a setup for which the electromagnetic hidden momentum is zero: $P_{{\rm hidEM}}^{\alpha}=0$, as is the case of the application in Fig. \ref{fig:Torques}a.
-In this case, $\tau^{\sigma}\Omega_{\sigma}=\tau_{{\rm ind}}^{\sigma}\Omega_{\sigma}$.
-From Eqs. (\ref{eq:FermiTorque}) and (\ref{eq:S_Omega}), we have also $\tau^{\sigma}=ID\Omega^{\sigma}/d\tau$; therefore: where in the last equality we used (\ref{eq:WorkTauind}). $I\Omega^{2}/2$ is the body's kinetic energy of rotation about its CM, see e.g. \cite{Dixon1970I,EulerTop}; hence Eq.~(\ref{eq:KinRotTimeProj}) above tells us that for this setup, the rate of variation of the body's kinetic energy of rotation equals the rate of work, \emph{as measured in the CM frame}, done by the dipole force $F_{EM}^{\alpha}$ on the particle (that is, its projection $-F_{{\rm EM}}^{\alpha}U_{\alpha}$ along the particle's worldline).
+Note that $I\Omega^{2}/2$ is the body's kinetic energy of rotation about its CM, see e.g.~\cite{Dixon1970I,EulerTop}; hence Eq. (\ref{eq:KinRotTimeProj}) tells us that, for this setup, the rate of variation of the body's kinetic energy of rotation equals the rate of work, \emph{as measured in the CM frame}, done by the dipole force $F_{{\rm EM}}^{\alpha}$ on the particle (that is, its projection $-F_{{\rm EM}}^{\alpha}U_{\alpha}$).